vsillan/game-server-programming-course/presentations/intro.md

 ### Things you need to know

-How to create good Web APIs
+How to create good Web APIs <!-- .element: class="fragment" -->

-Databases – both traditional SQL and NoSQL databases
+Databases – both traditional SQL and NoSQL databases <!-- .element: class="fragment" -->

-How to build scalable, stable, and fault tolerant systems
+How to build scalable, stable, and fault tolerant systems <!-- .element: class="fragment" -->

-How to build security and cheat resistancy
+How to build security and cheat resistancy <!-- .element: class="fragment" -->

-Viable game server service providers out there

-Public cloud services
+How to use cloud services <!-- .element: class="fragment" -->

-Creating robust realtime experiences
+Creating robust realtime experiences <!-- .element: class="fragment" -->

 Note:

 In this course we'll focus mostly on the first 2 and bit on 3 and 4.

+---

+## But wait, why to make your own solution when there are companies that provide backend as a service?

+---

+### 3rd party services

+Provide readymade solutions for the common problems:

+- Account management <!-- .element: class="fragment" -->
+- Realtime multiplayer <!-- .element: class="fragment" -->
+- Commerce <!-- .element: class="fragment" -->
+- Analytics <!-- .element: class="fragment" -->
+- Social features (chat, leaderboard, friends etc.) <!-- .element: class="fragment" -->
+- And many other things... <!-- .element: class="fragment" -->

+These can reduce the game server development time significantly <!-- .element: class="fragment" -->

+There are many viable providers out there such as **GameSparks** and **PlayFab** <!-- .element: class="fragment" -->

+---

+### Considerations for 3rd party services

+Limits to your designs <!-- .element: class="fragment" -->

+Dependecy to the service provider <!-- .element: class="fragment" -->

+Trustworthiness of the service provider <!-- .element: class="fragment" -->

+---

+### More considerations for 3rd party services

+Giving access to your valuable data <!-- .element: class="fragment" -->

+Black box implementations: you might not be able see or touch the code <!-- .element: class="fragment" -->

+Surpises: updates with breaking changes, company going bankcrupt, downtimes, pricing model changes... <!-- .element: class="fragment" -->

+Note:

+- Data can be one of the more valuable assets of a game company
+- Maybe a story about the analytics firm X